QuTech-Delft/OpenQL/README.md

         pip install  -e .

+# Running the tests

-Run `py.test -v` to test the installation
+Run `py.test -v` to test the installation.
+In order to pass all the tests, `qisa-as` inside `tests` directory should be installed first.
+Follow the instructions in `tests/qisa-as/README.md` to install `qisa-as`.